 The personnel problem is very acute even in the best farms of the industry, and what can we say about the situation in everyone else.

 Samara State Agricultural Academy is ready to go beyond ordinary lectures and practical classes and create an innovative training scheme for the tasks of leading agricultural enterprises of the Russian Federation.

-The presence in the Samara region of a powerful potato cluster, the confidence in the success of the educational project of such well-known figures in the potato business as the chairman of the Samara Potato Union, the general director of the Solana-Agro-Service enterprise Vladimir Molyanov and the vice-rector for development of the Samara State Agricultural Academy Aleksey Brumin - all this allows you to count on getting real results.
+The presence in the Samara region of a powerful potato cluster, confidence in the success of the educational project of such well-known figures in the potato business as the Chairman of the Samara Potato Union, General Director of the Solana-Agro-Service enterprise Vladimir Molyanov and the Vice-Rector for Development of the Samara State Agricultural Academy Alexei Brumin - all this allows you to count on getting real results.

-Seminars, special courses and practices, including on the basis of farms in Russia, Germany and the Netherlands, distance learning for residents of other regions of Russia, are all only part of the strategic development of the academy, which is undergoing a stage of reloading and changing formats.
-“We achieved the main thing - we drew attention to the problem and together we found ways to solve it,” the rector of the academy explains.
+Seminars, special courses and practices, including on the basis of farms in Russia, Germany and Holland, distance learning for residents of other regions of Russia - all this is just a part of the strategic development of the academy, which is going through the stage of reboot and change of formats.
+“We have achieved the main thing - we have drawn attention to the problem and by joint efforts have found ways to solve it,” explains the rector of the academy.

 The fact that the need for a dialogue with agricultural producers has matured, no one doubts.
 There is a desire (and it is mutual), there is a platform, there is something to work with and with whom.
 Well, new educational projects will be given strength by a goal that is quite real and achievable, and a personal example of people who have achieved great success in the agricultural business.